 The girlfriend said that the perpetrator had been making bombs in his vehicle and her attorney indicated that he believed her.
 However, the police were unable to make contact with Warner and did not search his home, yard, or RV.
 Eventually, they closed the case as unfounded after an officer observed his house for a few days with nothing to report or any evidence of bomb-making.

 After the visit, the police forwarded an incident report to the FBI and requested a database check from them.
 But, the FBI nor the DoD found anything suspicious regarding Warner.

-Overall, there were no casualties in the Nashville TN explosion except the suicide bomber himself.
+Overall, there were no casualties except the suicide bomber himself.
 Furthermore, there were eight injured who were treated and sent back to their homes in perfect health.
 The bombing damaged parts of Second Avenue and buildings like Nissan Stadium, the historic Rhea building, and the AT&T building.

-For photos of the Nashville TN explosion aftermath, check out News Channel 5 Nashville.
+For photos of the explosion’s aftermath, check out News Channel 5 Nashville.